NickSto/pcr/README.md

 The `make` command is needed to compile the C modules and kalign, which are required.
 You need to be in the root source directory (where the file `Makefile` is) before running the command.

+### Testing

+To check for obvious problems with the installation, you can run:

+    $ tests/run.sh active

+Successful results should look like

+            [script] ::: [input file]:
+    Files [test output] and [expected output] are identical

+This won't catch every installation problem, but it should check that the basics are working.

 ### Usage